folio-org/raml-module-builder/README.md

 ### Option 2

 The RMB allows for content to be streamed to a specific implemented interface.
-For example, if i would like to upload a large file without having to save it all in memory, i can:
+For example, to upload a large file without having to save it all in memory:

  - Mark the function to handle the upload with the `org.folio.rest.annotations.Stream` annotation `@Stream`.
  - Declare the RAML as receiving `application/octet-stream` (see Option 1 above)